Antimicrobial peptides

 Antimicrobial peptides (AMPs), also called host defence peptides (HDPs) are part of the innate immune response found among all classes of life.
 Fundamental differences exist between prokaryotic and eukaryotic cells that may represent targets for antimicrobial peptides.
-These peptides are potent, broad spectrum antibiotics which demonstrate potential as novel therapeutic agents.
+These peptides are potent, broad spectrum antimicrobials which demonstrate potential as novel therapeutic agents.
 Antimicrobial peptides have been demonstrated to kill Gram negative and Gram positive bacteria, enveloped viruses, fungi and even transformed or cancerous cells.
 Unlike the majority of conventional antibiotics it appears that antimicrobial peptides frequently destabilize biological membranes, can form transmembrane channels, and may also have the ability to enhance immunity by functioning as immunomodulators.

 Structure

 Antimicrobial peptides are a unique and diverse group of molecules, which are divided into subgroups on the basis of their amino acid composition and structure.
 Antimicrobial peptides are generally between 12 and 50 amino acids.
 These peptides include two or more positively charged residues provided by arginine, lysine or, in acidic environments, histidine, and a large proportion (generally >50%) of hydrophobic residues.
 The secondary structures of these molecules follow 4 themes, including i) α-helical, ii) β-stranded due to the presence of 2 or more disulfide bonds, iii) β-hairpin or loop due to the presence of a single disulfide bond and/or cyclization of the peptide chain, and iv) extended.
 Many of these peptides are unstructured in free solution, and fold into their final configuration upon partitioning into biological membranes.
-It contains hydrophilic amino acid residues aligned along one side and hydrophobic amino acid residues aligned along the opposite side of a helical molecule.
+The peptides contain hydrophilic amino acid residues aligned along one side and hydrophobic amino acid residues aligned along the opposite side of a helical molecule.
 This amphipathicity of the antimicrobial peptides allows them to partition into the membrane lipid bilayer.
 The ability to associate with membranes is a definitive feature of antimicrobial peptides, although membrane permeabilization is not necessary.
 These peptides have a variety of antimicrobial activities ranging from membrane permeabilization to action on a range of cytoplasmic targets.